Cast Away: Box office

 Cast Away opened in 2,774 theaters in North America and grossed $28.9 million (an average of $10,412 per theater) in its opening weekend.
 For the four-day Christmas long holiday weekend, it took in a total of $39.9 million.
 At that point, it had the highest Christmas opening weekend of any film, surpassing Patch Adams.
-Upon opening, Cast Away reached the number one spot at the box office, beating another Helen Hunt film, What Women Want.
+Cast Away reached the number one spot at the box office upon opening, beating another Helen Hunt film, What Women Want, as well as The Family Man and Miss Congeniality.
 It would also compete against How the Grinch Stole Christmas, which was released the previous month.
 With a total gross of $8.5 million, Cast Away held the record for having the biggest New Year's Eve gross until Meet the Fockers took it in 2004.
 The film remained at the top of the box office for three weeks until it was overtaken by Save the Last Dance.
+By early February 2001, it crossed the $200 million mark, becoming the third film of 2000 to do so, after Mission: Impossible 2 and How the Grinch Stole Christmas.

 Cast Away kept performing well and ended up earning $233.6 million domestically and $196 million internationally, for a total of $429.6 million, against its production budget of $90 million.
 It became the third-highest-grossing film of 2000, behind Mission: Impossible 2 and Gladiator.